changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 {:refdef}

 <!-- while Dalio set up a easy-using three basises for the economics mechanism, these three basis can roughly approx the working of the economics: -->
 Dalio provides an easy-to-grasp framework with three basis for understanding the economic mechanism.
-These three bases can roughly approximate the workings of the economy:
+These three bases can roughly understand the workings of the economy:

 - Productivity Growth
+- Two Debt Cycles:
+  - Long-term Debt Cycle
   - Short-term Debt Cycle
-- Longe-term Debt Cycle

 ### Productivity Growth